Crystal Violet-Oxalate Stain, Alcoholic

 9. Stain in fresh Twort Stain for 2 minutes.

-10. Rinse quickly in distilled water and carefully blot dry.
+10. Rinse quickly in distilled water; carefully blot dry.

-1. Agitate slides quickly in clean Acetone to dehydrate; do not use any alcohols.
+11. Agitate slides quickly in clean Acetone, ACS to remove excess stain and dehydrate; do not use any alcohols.

 RESULTS: